-It’s no wonder theft makes up 42% of all criminal activities on college campuses, according to the National Center for Education Statistics.
+It’s no wonder that burglaries and theft make up 44% of all criminal activities on college campuses, according to the most recent data from the National Center for Education Statistics.

 When Lemonader Avery had his backpack stolen, not only did he lose his computer – but also his textbooks.
-Turns out, textbook theft is a huge issue, since students spend an average of $1,200 each year on textbooks alone, according to The College Board.
+Turns out, textbook theft is a huge issue, since students at four-year colleges and universities spend an average of more than $1,200 each year on textbooks alone, according to 2022 figures from the Education Data Initiative.

 So even if your have nothing but a laptop, phone, and a few textbooks, spending a few extra bucks a month to avoid paying-out-of-pocket to replace ‘em is pretty much a no-brainer.

 How much renters insurance do college students need?